Why aren't people saving?

 Developing a regular habit of saving and investing — even a little bit of money — regularly over a long period of time really can make big a difference in your financial life.

-Heck, we've even reviewed a number of apps that help with this, such as Acorns and Digit.
-We especially like Digit because it's really easy to save.
-All you need to do is link your bank account and Digit takes care of the rest.
-You likely won't even notice the spare change Digit automatically saves for you, making it a true set and forget it approach to building wealth.
+Heck, we've even reviewed a number of apps that help with this, such as Acorns and Oportun.
+We especially like Oportun because it's really easy to save.
+All you need to do is link your bank account and Oportun takes care of the rest.
+You likely won't even notice the spare change Oportun automatically saves for you, making it a true set and forget it approach to building wealth.

 But you don't need an app to see why saving even a small amount every month is a better idea than spending everything you've got or — gulp — using your credit card to buy more than you can afford.
 Even if you really want that pair of shoes or feel like you deserve a night out on the town.